lumliolum/lumliolum.github.io/_posts/2024-05-18-interview-exp-mtech-research.md

 If this not the case, then $A - \lambda I$ will be invertible making $x = 0$.
 The above equation is a polynomial of degree $n$ (where A is $n \times n$ matrix).

 As, $\lambda$ is a root of a polynomial, it can be a real value or complex value.
 Once we found the eigenvalue, we can always find the corresponding eigenvectors.
 Also pointed if $x$ is eigenvector, then $2x$ is also a eigenvector.
-Here I have clarified in more detail, that we usually define eigenvectors are the vectors which when multiplied by matrix $A$ don't change their direction but only change the length.
+Here I have clarified in more detail, that we usually define eigenvectors are the vectors which when multiplied by matrix $A$ don't change their direction but only change their length.
 The reason I didn't define it like this because I particularly don't like this definition as it is possible that eigenvalue can be a complex number and when we are multiplying by a complex number, it will change the direction.

 I2: You said that if $x$ is eigenvector, then $2x$ is a eigenvector.
-Is $2\lambda$ is an eigenvalue if $\lambda$ is eigenvalue.
+Is $2\lambda$ an eigenvalue if $\lambda$ is eigenvalue.

 M: No, it will be not an eigenvalue.
 Like it should satisfy the polynomial, but if you see $2\lambda$ will not satisfy the polynomial.

-I2: Is it possible to find the eigenvalues for all matrix ?
+I2: Is it possible to find the eigenvalues for any matrix ?

 M: I said yes, as eigenvalues are roots of polynomial and we can always find roots of the polynomial.
 It is possible that they are complex, but they will always exist.

 I2: Can you give me a matrix, for which all eigen values are zero ?

 M: After some thought, I told him that it will be zero matrix.
-The polynomial for this matrix will be $\lambda^{n} = 0$ which has all $0$ as their root.
+The polynomial for this matrix will be $\lambda^{n} = 0$ which has 0 as its only root.

 I2: Can you find the eigenvalue and eigenvectors for the following matrix.
 You should not solve the polynomial but use properties.
 Also can you tell me if eigen values are real or complex ?